 - The IAP will review your application and determine if additional information is needed.

-- After the application is complete, the IAP will contact you and schedule an appointment.
+- After the application is complete, the IAP will contact you and schedule an appointment to conduct an assessment of eligibility.

-- Your child’s plan will be monitored periodically by the case manager to determine if progress is being made, if services are appropriate, and if any adjustments need to be made.
+- Your child’s plan will be monitored monthly by the Case Manager to determine if progress is being made, if services are appropriate, and if any adjustments need to be made.

 - Eligibility must be reviewed at least annually.